What does a provisional patent application do?

 As suggested in its name, the “provisional” in provisional patent application has a connotation of temporary or conditional.
 A provisional application is, by nature, short term.
 Something further must be done to make the temporary patent rights permanent, and that something is the filing of a nonprovisional patent application.
 The purpose of a provisional application, therefore, is to provide support for the nonprovisional application to be filed later.

-It defeats the purpose of filing a provisional application if this initial filing provides little support for a subsequent filing.
-The USPTO website has a helpful overview on provisional patent applications.
+It defeats the purpose of a provisional to file a scant disclosure that provides little to no support for a subsequent filing.
+The USPTO website has a helpful overview of provisional applications.

-If a picture is worth a thousand words, then perhaps you should include more visuals that help illustrate your concept.
-You can argue that support for a feature was disclosed in an image even if the written description failed to elaborate on it.
-If you intend to write the provisional application yourself, then understand what you should include to make the provisional more reliable.
+If a picture is worth a thousand words, then perhaps the provisional application should include more visuals that help illustrate your concept.
+Later on, your patent attorney can argue that support for a feature was disclosed in an image even if the written description is less than detailed.

 Tradeoffs between provisional and nonprovisional applications